paarthvisharma/PortfolioManager/res/DESIGN-README.md

 * The controller takes in 3 parameters while being initialised.
   * input from `System.in` via a `Scanner` object.
   * An initialised model object
-  * An initlaised view object.
+  * An initialised view object.

 ## Model
 * The model takes in a single `HashMap` config file as an input.